Life Without Fear

 He wants me to throw perfection out the window and just trust Him!
 This life was meant to live!

-Here are some ways my life would change if I could just let go of the fears:
+Here are 10 ways my life would change if I could just let go of the fears:

 - I would go outside more during the summer and enjoy being with my kids.
 They would also have more sports opportunities.
 You see, I’m severely allergic to bees, so I spend most of my summer stuck inside the house.
 I’m absolutely terrified of bees.
 And while yes, they technically could kill me, I know that I need to trust God completely with my life.
 He’s kept me safe from the bees for almost 24 years, why would He stop now?